Academic Research Field

 Research Mentorship & Seminars

-For students pursuing economics or business research projects at high-school level, ScholarBridge pairs you with a PhD-level mentor to develop a question that goes beyond the A-level syllabus.
+For students pursuing economics or business research projects at high-school level, ScholarBridge pairs you with a doctoral-level or equivalent research mentor to develop a question that goes beyond the A-level syllabus.
 Whether you are targeting economics at Oxford, PPE at LSE, or undergraduate business at Bocconi or Warwick, a student-led research project demonstrates the analytical depth that distinguishes competitive applicants.

 Who This Is For